aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/working-with-hyperlinks-and-html/_index.md

 ## Inserting HTML

 You can easily insert an HTML string that contains an HTML fragment or whole HTML document into the Word document.
-Just pass this string to the DocumentBuilder.InsertHtml method.
+Just pass this string to the **DocumentBuilder.insert_html** method.
 One of the useful implementations of the method is storing an HTML string in a database and inserting it into the document during mail merge to get the formatted content added instead of building it using various methods of the document builder.
-Below example shows inserts HTML into a document using DocumentBuilder.
+Below example shows inserts HTML into a document using **DocumentBuilder**.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertHtml.py" >}}